walkerlj0/demo-espresso/emulators/README.md

 ## Examples
 There are 6 examples provided starting from the most basic and moving up to more advanced approaches.
 More options can be found on the [Sauce Labs Wiki](https://wiki.saucelabs.com/display/DOCS/Command+Reference+for+Sauce+Runner+for+Virtual+Devices).

+> Note that you need to have the devices available on the same data center (EU-Central) and append a `./` before each command such as `./runner-ex1.sh`

 ### Example 1 - Configuration for all tests
 `runner-ex1.sh`: In this example, all test cases are executed on a single emulator in sequential order.